chvancooten/maldev-for-dummies/Exercises/Exercise 3 - Basic AV Evasion/README.md

 ## Description

-Implement one or more of the described techniques so that your shellcode loader / injector bypasses **Windows Defender Antivirus**.
+Implement one or more of the described evasion techniques in your shellcode loader / injector and test it against AV.

 ## Tips